philips-software/fluent-bit-out-hsdp/README.md

 # fluent bit HSDP logging output plugin

 This plugin outputs your logs to the HSDP Host Logging service.
-This is useful when your workloads are not running on Cloud foundry but you still want to utilize the central logging facilities of HSDP.
+This is useful when your workloads are not running on Cloud foundry, but you still want to utilize the central logging facilities of HSDP.

-Fluent bit supports parsers and filters which allow you to convert unstructured data gathered from the Input interface into a structured one and also to alter existing structured data before ingesting them in HSDP logging.
+Fluent bit supports parser and filter plugin which can convert unstructured data gathered from the log Input interface into a structured one and to alter existing structured data before ingestion.

 [More on fluent-bit](https://fluentbit.io/documentation/0.14/getting_started/)

 # Configuration options
-The `fluent-bit.conf` configuration should include configure for the HSDP output plugin.
-Example:
+Your `fluent-bit.conf` file should include an entry like below to enable the plugin:

 ```
 [output]